 - Restoring dignity to the poor honors God.
 “He who oppresses the poor taunts his Maker, but he who is gracious to the needy honors Him” (Prov.
 14:31 NASB).
 Regard for the needs of the poor worker is required because of who God is.
 We should need no other incentive.

 So what can you do?
-First, be a savvy fair-trade shopper by learning more about fair trade principles Then, support fair trade with your purchasing decisions.
-Consider a new way of viewing the products you purchase, and realize the opportunities around you to positively impact the lives of others by seek out businesses like WorldCrafts that not only abide by fair trade principles, but are also making an eternal difference for impoverished artisans around the world.
+Support fair trade with your purchasing decisions.
+Consider a new way of viewing the products you purchase, and realize the opportunities around you to positively impact the lives of others by seek out fair trade ministries like WorldCrafts that are making an eternal difference for impoverished artisans around the world.